localhostdotdev/localhostdotdev.github.io/me.md

 **2011**

 - started a large rails project
-- working on rails project with mainly three other very talented people
+- working on rails project with mainly three other very talented people (also thanks for another amazing engineer for introducing me to this group)

 **2010**